srlkonline/MySQL/README.md

-# Excel Data Cleaning & Dashboard Projects
+# MySQL Data Cleaning & Exploratory Data Analysis (EDA)

-This repository showcases projects focused on data cleaning, transformation, and dashboard creation using Microsoft Excel.
-The goal is to turn raw, messy data into structured and actionable insights through effective use of Excel’s powerful features.
+This repository contains projects focused on cleaning, transforming, and analyzing datasets using MySQL.
+The objective is to prepare raw data for analysis and uncover meaningful insights through structured queries and statistical exploration.

-# Data Cleaning & Preparation:
+# Data Cleaning:

--Removal of duplicates and inconsistencies

--Handling missing values
+-Handling missing, null, or inconsistent values

--Standardizing formats (dates, text, numbers)
+-Standardizing data formats (e.g., dates, categories, text)

--Data validation and error checks

-# Dashboard Creation:

--Interactive reports using PivotTables, PivotCharts, and Slicers

--Custom visuals with conditional formatting and charts

--KPI tracking and performance summaries

--Clean, user-friendly layouts for easy interpretation

-# Automation:

--Use of formulas (IF, VLOOKUP/XLOOKUP, INDEX-MATCH, etc.)

--Named ranges and dynamic charts

--Basic macros (where applicable)
+-Removing duplicates and outliers

+-Filtering and normalizing records for consistency

+# Exploratory Data Analysis (EDA):

+-Descriptive statistics (mean, median, count, etc.)

+-Distribution analysis and trend identification

+-Grouped aggregations and segmentation

+-Time series summaries and growth trends

+-Joining multiple tables for richer insights

 # Use Cases:

+-Customer segmentation and behavior analysis

--Sales and revenue analysis
+-Sales and revenue trends

--Inventory tracking

--HR and workforce reporting

--Financial summaries
+-Product and inventory insights

+-Employee and HR data exploration

--Operational performance dashboards
+-Operational performance analysis

--Healthcare Analysis

 # Tools & Techniques Used:

--Microsoft Excel – Core tool for data processing and dashboarding
+-MySQL – Primary language for data querying and transformation

--Excel Formulas – For data manipulation and calculations

--PivotTables & PivotCharts – For dynamic summaries and analysis

--Slicers & Timelines – For interactive filtering

--Data Validation & Conditional Formatting – For data quality and highlighting

--Power Query (where applicable) – For advanced data transformation
+# SQL Queries:

+-SELECT, WHERE, GROUP BY, HAVING, ORDER BY

+-JOIN, UNION, subqueries, and CTEs

+-Window functions for running totals, ranks, etc.

+-Date functions for time-based analysis

+Data Export to Excel / Power BI / Python (optional) – For advanced visualization or modeling

+ERD and Schema Diagrams – For understanding relationships in complex databases